jacobrobertsBSc/AGG_paradox/README.md

 ## Repository structure

 This repository contains:
-- Datasets used or derived from published studies
+- Transgene datasets used  from published studies
-- Reproducible scripts for preprocessing the data, statistics, and figure generation
+- Custom scripts used for the processing these data sets, statistical analyses, and producing figures

 ## To download the repository...